Movie Review: "Captain Underpants: The First Epic Movie"

 Slow Start (-4pts)

-I was surprised to end up enjoying this character which I think is mainly because he was essentially two very different characters wrapped up into one.
-On one hand, he is Principal Krupp who is an angry man devoted to ending Harold and George's friendship.
-On the other hand, he is Captain Underpants who is a hypnotized, normal Principal Krupp who believes he is a superhero even though he has no gadgets or abilities.
-At first I thought this would be a very one-note character, but once he boys hypnotizes him, everything gets pretty chaotic.
-At the snap of a finger, Principal Krupp turns into Captain Underpants.
-When exposed to water, Captain Underpants turns into Principal Krupp.
-This was a dynamic that was interesting to watch unfold.
-The boys try to manage Captain Underpants, but he continuously is exposed to water in which he turns back into the furious Principal Krupp.
-So the boys basically have to babysit this incapable superhero throughout their story which made for an interesting movie to watch.
+Surprisingly, I actually ended up enjoying this character, which I think is mainly because he was essentially two very different characters wrapped up into one.
+On one hand, he was Principal Krupp who was an angry man who was devoted to ending Harold and George's friendship.
+On the other hand, he was Captain Underpants who was an ordinary elementary school principal who believed he was a superhero even though he had no gadgets or abilities to rely on.
+At first I thought this would be a very one-note character, but once the boys hypnotized him, everything got pretty chaotic.
+At the snap of a finger, Principal Krupp turned into Captain Underpants.
+When exposed to water, Captain Underpants turned back into Principal Krupp.
+This back-and-forth worked pretty well at keeping the movie unpredictable.

 Con: Slow Start (-4pts)

 I thought the climax of this movie worked pretty well.
-It has silly action and a silly premise with silly humor staying consistent throughout.
-This movie gives a superhero climax battle but keeps the overall tone consistent as a kids animated comedy.
+It had silly action and a silly premise with silly humor staying pretty consistent throughout.
+The climax delivered a pretty typical superhero climax battle on paper, but it maintained the overall tone of a kids animated comedy.
 It never took itself seriously, and resulted a climax that worked pretty well for this movie.
 There was also a page flip sequence which worked really well—you will know what I mean if you see the movie.
-They had a very specific name for it in the movie and I do not remember what that name is, but it was a fun little sequence that took place during what could have been a pretty generic battle sequence.
+They had a very specific name for it in the movie, and I do not remember what that name was, but it was a fun little sequence that took place during what could have been a pretty generic battle sequence.
 It resulted in a climax that could have been very typical, but ended up being both entertaining and unique—due to the unique page-flipping style that this movie allowed for.

 One issue I had with this movie was the stakes.
 I did not think the stakes were high enough for the kids to resort to such drastic measures.
 I am not referring to the villain's goal here, I will get to that later.
-Instead I am referring to two plot points that I did not think should have worried the boys so much.
-The first was that Principal Krupp wanted to separate the boys into different classrooms down the hall from each other.
-I get wanting to be in the same class as your best friend but being in different classes does not mean the end of a friendship.
+Instead I am referring to two plot points that I did not think should have worried the boys as much as they did.
+The first was that Principal Krupp wanted to separate the boys into different classrooms which were down the hall from each other.
+I get wanting to be in the same class as your best friend, but being in different classes does not mean the end of a friendship.
 Nonetheless the boys treated it as the potential end of their friendship and reacted as such.
-As if they would not be allowed to hang out in their treehouse after school.
+As if they would not be allowed to hang out in their tree-house together after school either way.

-As should be no surprise in a movie titled Captain Underpant: The First Epic Movie, this movie really lays into potty humor.
-I think in that level, this movie works well.
-I think, as a result, kids (over the age of three) will really enjoy this movie.
-I also think I parents, who resort to potty humor for their kids, will also appreciate movie.
-I will say that I do not think this is an animated movie that will work for adults who are not parents or have children in their lives to see this movie with.
-That being said, thus was a kids movie and so it was made for kids.
-Keeping that in mind, the comedy in this movie was a success.
+As should be no surprise in a movie titled Captain Underpant: The First Epic Movie, this movie lays pretty heavily on potty humor.
+I think in that respect this movie worked well.
+I think kids will really enjoy this movie, and I think I parents, who resort to potty humor for their kids will also appreciate movie.
+However, I do not think this is an animated movie that will work for adults who are not are not easily amused by potty humor.
+Fortunately, this was a kids movie and was made to entertain kids—not adults—and I think this movie's comedy was effective at doing exactly that.